Akado2009/k8s-team-crd/DEVELOPER.md

 cd $CURRENT
 ```

+## Develop a TeamController to play with the new resource

+- In order to be able to create a new controller, we must first revisit the `kube.go` file to return the team's clientset which is is needed by the `informer`
 - Enhance `pkg/client/kube.go` to define a new function `GetKubernetesCRDClient` which will return the `clientset` able to deal with  our type and extending the k8s API

   ```go